Life through a lens, travel photography, abstract,

 Tamron AF18-200mm

-A pretty decent zoom lense although it works best in good lighting conditions.
-Anyways for night shots I really dont need a zoom.
+A pretty decent zoom lens although it works best in good lighting conditions.
+It gathers dust really fast.
+I have given it for cleaning twice already.

 Specification: Tamron website